Investing

 Many people think investing is risky and time consuming.
 Here’s why it’s not and how to start today.

-Compare that to the returns made investing in other types of assets over the past 10 years.
+Compare that to the returns made investing in other types of assets over the past decade years.

-Yep – Even factoring market falls – like the fall during the first stages of COVID – those who stayed the course earned a much better rate than those with their money in cash.
+Even factoring market falls such as that during the first stages of COVID, those who stayed the course earned a much better rate than those with their money in cash.

 Sources: ABS, REIA, Global Financial Data, AMP Capital